SOFTINUX/Base_Doc/source/extension_structure.rst

 Base's common interface
 =======================
-In your extension main project, a class should implement the ``Infrastructure.IExtensionMetadata`` interface, so that the application knows what the extension provides in matter of display (menu items)...
+In your extension main project, a class should implement the ``Infrastructure.IExtensionMetadata`` interface, so that the application knows what the extension provides in matter of display (menu items...).

+We usually name it ``ExtensionMetadata``.

 Menu groups and menu items
 --------------------------